 - Developing new active learning algorithms that enable robots to participate in the learning process and acquire the most useful information from human teachers.

-Understanding and Addressing the Needs of Non-Normative Users
+Understanding and Addressing the Needs of Diverse Users

 Finally, our work is focused on understanding the needs of "non-normative" users, that is people like children, older adults, or people with disabilities, who are not included in the "convenience populations" with which much robotics research is done.
 Our goal is to use inclusive design and participartory research approaches to gain a better understanding of the needs of these users, and to develop new computational solutions that address real needs at the intersection of physical assistance and social support.
 Key research problems include: